Engineering · 8 MIN READ · DAN WHALEN · APR 13, 2023 · TAGS: Tech tools

 Note

-We’re going to focus specifically on accessing the Kubernetes API for EKS, GKE, and AKS.
+We’re going to focus specifically on accessing the Kubernetes API for Amazon Elastic Kubernetes Service (EKS), Google Kubernetes Engine (GKE), and Azure Kubernetes Service (AKS).
 We’re not going to cover getting network access to the Kubernetes API—there are too many permutations to cover, so we’ll assume you have network connectivity, whether it’s to a private cluster or a cluster with a public endpoint (maybe don’t do that, though).

 Warning